Bristol: Sport

-Bristol Rovers, the oldest professional football team in the city, were formed in 1883 and promoted back into the football league in 2015.
-They were third-tier champions twice (Division Three South in 1952–53 and Division Three in 1989–90), Watney Cup Winners (1972) and runners-up for the Johnstone's Paint Trophy (2006–07) although have never played in England's top Division.
-The club has planning permission for a new 21,700-capacity all-seater stadium at the University of the West of England's Frenchay campus.
-Construction was due to begin in mid-2014, but in March 2015 the sale of the Memorial Stadium site (needed to finance the new stadium) was in jeopardy.
+Bristol Rovers, the oldest professional football team in the city, were formed in 1883 and promoted back into the Football League in 2015.
+They were third-tier champions twice (Division Three South in 1952–53 and Division Three in 1989–90), Watney Cup Winners (1972) and runners-up for the Johnstone's Paint Trophy (2006–07) although have never played in England's top division.

-Bristol Manor Farm are the highest-ranked non-league club within the city boundaries.
-They play their games at The Creek, Sea Mills, in the north of Bristol.
-Formed in 1960, the club currently play in the Southern League Division One South having finished the 2016–17 Western League season as champions.
-They reached the quarter finals of the FA Vase in 2015–16.

-The city is also home to Bristol Bears, formed in 1888 as Bristol Football Club by the merger of the Carlton club with rival Redland Park.
-Westbury Park declined the merger and folded, with many of its players joining what was then Bristol Rugby.
-Bristol Rugby has often competed at the highest level of the sport since its formation in 1888.
-The club played at the Memorial Ground, which it shared with Bristol Rovers from 1996.
-Although Bristol Rugby owned the stadium when the football club arrived, a decline in the rugby club's fortunes led to a transfer of ownership to Bristol Rovers.
-In 2014 Bristol Rugby moved to their new home, Ashton Gate Stadium (home to Bristol Rovers' rivals Bristol City), for the 2014–15 season.
-They changed their name from Bristol Rugby to Bristol Bears to coincide with their return to Premiership Rugby in 2018–19.
+Bristol Bears formed in 1888 and has often competed at the highest level of rugby union.
+The club played at the Memorial Ground, which it shared with Bristol Rovers from 1996, until moving to Ashton Gate Stadium in 2014.
+They changed their name from Bristol Rugby to Bristol Bears to coincide with their return to Premiership Rugby in the 2018–19 season.